 Hire Chinese Employees in China

-This article is mainly for companies entering the China market and about to hire Chinese employees here.
+This article is written for companies entering the Chinese market and about to hire Chinese employees in China.
 The guide to hiring talents in China has been designed to help them in developing company’s business in China, and, of course, could be also useful to China experienced companies to take (or just remind) a couple of tips out of it.

-First of all, when you are entering the China market, you should be aware that the way to recruit local employee in China is quite not the way you used to in the western world.
+First of all, when you are entering the China market, you should be aware that the way to recruit Chinese employees in China is quite not the way you used to in the western world.
 Moreover, sending your own experienced employee to develop business here – not always such a good idea.
-Most of the time foreign companies prefer to hire local professional, and just bring them to their company’s country for 0,5-2 months for training on company’s service/product/style of work if needed.
+Most of the time foreign companies prefer to hire local professionals, and just bring them to their company’s country for 0,5-2 months for training on the company’s service/product/style of work if needed.

 Before to start your search for the right candidate you should:

 Candidates always want to know these details especially if you are just entering the Chinese market.

 These days, China is a huge market for candidates and job opportunities.
 By now local candidates are “spoiled” with so many opportunities and became very picky in their choice.
 This situation is mostly in tier 1 cities, and it is less noticeable in smaller cities.